 The video below shows the maxMSP implementation and the LED visualization:

-Quick prototype of a potential implementation of a time timer using slow visual change.
+Prototype of a Design Thinking time timer using slow visual change with adjustable .

 If you like a more coherent listening experience, please check out my last set below (new one coming soon!)